nxalan/Pitang-Appointment-API/README.md

 * Continuous Delivery
 * Continuous Deployment

-> ## Features da Aplicação
+> ## Application Features

-* Documentação de API com Swagger
+* API Documentation with Swagger
-* API Rest com Express
+* API Rest with Express
-* Testes com Jest
+* Tests with Jest
 * Typescript
-* Banco de dados MongoDB
+* MongoDB Database
-* Log de Erro
+* Automatic Database Error Logging
 * Middlewares
-* Validações
+* Validations
-* Docker e Docker-Compose
+* Docker and Docker-Compose
-* Deploy no Heroku
+* Heroku Deploy

-> ## Features de Testes
+> ## Tests Features

+* 100% of Test Coverage
-* Testes Unitários
+* Unit Testing
-* Testes de Integração (API Rest)
+* Integration Testing (API Rest)
-* Cobertura de Testes
 * Test Doubles
 * Mocks
 * Stubs
 * Spies
 * Fakes

-> ## O que cada um dos diretórios representa

-* data: camada responsável pela regra de negócio
-* domain: camada responsável pelos casos de uso e modelos de dados
-* infra: camada responsável pela implementação dos repositories e conexão com banco
-* main: conhecido como composition root, essa é a camada mais acoplada da aplicação, onde é feito a composição de todas as outras camadas
-* presentation: camada onde serão criados os controllers que terão acesso aos casos de uso da camada domain
+> ## What every folder represents

+* data: layer responsible for the business rule
+* domain: layer responsible for use cases and data models
+* infra: layer responsible for implementing repositories and database connection
+* main: known as composition root, this is the most coupled layer of the application, where all other layers are composed
+* presentation: layer where the controllers that will have access to the use cases of the domain layer will be created

-> ## Como iniciar a aplicação
+> ## How to start the application

-Utilizando Docker-Compose: <br />
-É necessário docker e docker-compose instalados <br />
+With Docker Compose: <br />
+1. Open the project root folder
-1. Execute na raiz do projeto o comando: npm run up
+2. Run the command: npm run up
-2. Aguarde 30 segundos
-3. A API estará acessivel no endereço localhost:3000
-4. O banco de dados estará acessivel no endereço localhost:27017
-5. Para parar a aplicação basta executar na raiz do projeto o comando: npm run down
-6. Para excluir o diretório onde está salvo os dados do banco basta executar o comando: sudo rm -rf data
+3. The API will be acessible on localhost:3000* and the database will be acessible on localhost:27017*
+4. To stop the aplication run the command: npm run down
+5. To delete the database folder run the command: sudo rm -rf data *Is necessary to await at least 30 seconds because of the API build process

-Subindo localmente: <br />
+Manually: <br />
-É necessário mongodb versão 4.5+ instalado na máquina na porta 27017 <br />
-ou variavel de ambiente MONGO_URL no arquivo .env caso utilize o banco em nuvem <br />
+MongoDB 4.5+ accessible on port 27017 is necessary or<br />
+you can use .env variable MONGO_URL set to a valid MongoDB 4.5+ url <br />
+1. Open the project root folder
-1. Execute na raiz do projeto o comando: npm run install
+2. Run the command: npm run install
-2. Execute na raiz do projeto o comando: npm run build
+3. Run the command: npm run build
-3. Execute na raiz do projeto o comando: npm run start
+4. Run the command: npm run start
-4. A aplicação estará acessivel no endereço localhost:3000
+5. The application will be acessible on localhost:3000